ihhub/fheroes2/docs/DEVELOPMENT.md

 ## Building the front end website

-We hose the website on Github pages, which is a highly customized version of the Jekyll static site engine.
+We host the website on Github pages, which is a highly customized version of the Jekyll static site engine.
 The instructions for developing the website can be found in the [**website local dev**](WEBSITE_LOCAL_DEV.md) guide.